malmgrek/gammy/README.md

 )
 ```

-The object `x` is a convenience tool for defining input data maps
+The object `x` is just a convenience tool for defining input data maps
-as if they were just Numpy arrays (or Pandas DataFrames).
+as if they were just Numpy arrays.

 ```python
 # Define model